URL

 let url2: URL = new URL("../entrypoint_2", url.href);

-smart function is assigned a unique address, akin to an IP address, starting with KT1
+Each jstz smart function is assigned a unique address, akin to an IP address, starting with KT1 when the function is deployed.

-To decode these addresses, jstz
+To decode these addresses, jstz employs its own URL scheme jstz://.

-An example URL for a jstz
+An example URL for a jstz smart function would therefore be jstz://KT19mYzcaYk55KttezwP4TbMrGCDpVuPW3Jw/.

-It's important to note that if the base URL or the resulting URL is not valid, the constructor will raise a TypeError
+It's important to note that if the base URL or the resulting URL is not valid, the constructor will raise a TypeError exception.

-To check whether URLs can be parsed correctly, you can use the static method URL.canParse()
+To check whether URLs can be parsed correctly, you can use the static method URL.canParse().

 if (URL.canParse(relativePath, baseUrl)) {